Tax residence and domicile in Ireland

 You are resident for tax purposes for a year if:

-If you arrive in Ireland in a particular year but are not present for the required number of days, you may elect to be resident for that year provided that you will be resident in the following year.
-Contact your local tax office for details.
+If you arrive in Ireland in a particular year but are haven't got the required number of days for tax purposes, you can still choose to be resident for that year if you are also going to be resident in the following year.
+Contact your nearest tax office for details.

 Your pattern of residence over a number of years is taken into account to